Robert Gonera

-Robert Gonera is a Polish film, stage and television actor.
-He played leading roles in Krzysztof Krauze's political drama Street Games and the thriller The Debt, for which he received Best Actor at the Polish Film Awards:Eagles.
+Robert Gonera (born 1969) is a Polish film, stage and television actor.
+He played leading roles in Krzysztof Krauze's political drama Street Games and the thriller The Debt, for which he received the Polish Academy Award for Best Actor.
 He became widely known after starring in a record audience television series L for Love aired on TVP2.

 Biography

 Early life

 He was born in Syców.
 He grew up in Twardogóra, where he regularly visited the cinema, which he reactivated with his brothers in 1994.
 He attended the Juliusz Słowacki High School in Olesnica, where he gained his first acting skills in the amateur theater and cabaret Salon Satyryczny Struś.
 He was the author of a play that won an honorable mention at a cabaret review at the Wrocław Youth House of Culture.
 He passed his high school diploma at the age of 18, as he went to school a year earlier.
 In 1991 he graduated from the Wroclaw branch of the PWST in Cracow, where he later taught workshops.